Baasic/baasic-sdk-angularjs-key-value/README.md

 ## Key-Value Module

-Explanations of Baasic AngularJS Key-Value services and their functions can be found bellow.
+Baasic AngularJS Key-Value services and their functions can be found bellow.
 For further details please check the [API documentation](#tba)

 ##### keyValueService